ErinsMatthew/lastpass-export/README.md

 # lastpass-export
-Export items with attachments from LastPass.
+Export items and their attachments from LastPass.

 ## Overview
 This script will export items along with their associated attachments